dalmo1991/superflexPy/doc/index.rst

 please subscribe to our mailing list `clicking here
 <https://forms.gle/utLbF6KWqvqS7LHZ7>`_.

-.. note:: Before starting to use SuperflexPy you should have a general knowledge
+.. note:: Using SuperflexPy requires a general knowledge of Python and Numpy.
-          of Python and Numpy.
           Other Python libraries may be needed for pre- and post- processing of the data.

           In line with the Python terminology, we will use the word **define** when referring to the definition of a class, and **initialize** when